contagon/handbook/handbook/22-providing-for-temporal-needs.md

 Members increase their financial preparedness by:

 * Paying tithes and offerings (see [Malachi 3:8–12]).
-* Eliminating and avoiding debt to the extent possible.
+* Minimizing debt.
-* Preparing and living within a budget.
+* Living within a budget.
 * Saving for the future.
-* Obtaining an appropriate education to help them provide for themselves and their families (see [22.3.3]).
+* Obtaining an appropriate education (see [22.3.3]).

-Preparedness also includes developing a plan for how to take care of basic needs during an emergency.
+Preparedness also includes planning for emergencies.
 Members are encouraged to build both a short-term and longer-term supply of food, water, and other necessities.

 For more information, see [Personal Finances for Self-Reliance] and “[Temporal Preparedness Resources].”

 ## 22.2 Minister to Those with Temporal and Emotional Needs

 The Lord’s disciples are taught to “love … and to serve one another” and to “succor those that stand in need of … succor” ([Mosiah 4:15–16]).
-Members strive to see others as the Savior sees them, understanding their unique strengths and needs.
-By doing this, members will be inspired to know how to minister to those who have temporal and emotional needs.
+Members strive to minister to those who have temporal and emotional needs.
 These needs may include food, clothing, housing, education, employment, physical health, and emotional well-being.

 ### 22.2.1 The Lord’s Storehouse

-The Savior taught, “Impart of your substance unto the poor, … and [it] shall be laid before the bishop … [and] shall be kept in my storehouse, to administer to the poor and the needy” ([Doctrine and Covenants 42:31, 34]).
 All the resources available to the Church to help those with temporal needs are called the Lord’s storehouse (see [Doctrine and Covenants 82:18–19]).
 These include members’ offerings of time, talents, compassion, materials, and financial resources to help those in need.

 The Lord’s storehouse exists in each ward and stake.
 Leaders can often help individuals and families find solutions to their needs by drawing on the knowledge, skills, and service offered by ward and stake members.

-Besides the resources of the Lord’s storehouse, members can often receive needed help through government and community resources (see [22.12]).

 ### 22.2.2 The Law of the Fast and Fast Offerings

-The Lord has established the law of the fast and fast offerings to bless His people and to provide a way for them to serve those in need.
-The law of the fast blesses both givers and receivers.
+The Lord has established the law of the fast to bless His people and to provide a way for them to serve those in need.
 Members grow closer to the Lord and increase in spiritual strength as they live the law of the fast.
 They also strengthen their own self-reliance and develop greater compassion.
 (See [Isaiah 58:6–12]; [Malachi 3:8–12].)

 Fasting may be done at any time.
 However, members usually observe the first Sabbath of the month as a fast day.
 A fast day typically includes the following: